Folk Houses: 1789-1850

 Since only Seneca Indians inhabited the entire area at this time, the Perrins became the first white people to settle in the township.
 Caleb Walker spent the summer surveying the territory and building, with Glover Perrin, the windowless log cabin on Ayrault Road.
 It is said that during this period of the late 1700's, the surveyors, in return for their work, were able to homestead their own parcel of land, and that the cost of an acre of land was 20 cents.

 By 1794, Abner Wight, one of the "Minute Men" who fought in battles against the English at Lexington and Concord, built a small tenant farmhouse on the southeast border of the Village of Fairport.
-His wife, Huldah Perrin, was the sister of Glover and Jessie Perrin, and their seventh child, Asa was the first white child to survive and grow up in Fairport, although a child of Jessie Perrin's had been born in 1797, but did not survive.
+His wife, Huldah Perrin, was the sister of Glover and Jessie Perrin, and their seventh child, Asa was the first child of early settlers to survive and grow up in Fairport, although a child of Jessie Perrin's had been born in 1797, but did not survive.

 The Log Cabin